Originate/guide/scala/scala.md

 0. Use upper camel case for `ConstantName`, `ClassName`, `ObjectName`, `TypeParameter`.
 0. No `UPPERCASE_UNDERSCORE`, not even for constants or type parameters!
 0. No `get`/`set` prefixes for accessors and mutators.
-0. Always use empty parentheses when (and only when) declaring or calling methods with side-effects.
+0. Always use empty parentheses when, and only when, declaring or calling methods with side-effects.
 0. Unless a clear convention already exists (e.g, mathematical symbols), avoid symbolic method names (*"operators"*).
 0. Use type inference where possible.
 But put clarity first and favor explicitness when an inferred type may not be obvious.
 0. Public methods must always have explicit return types.